Image by

 William James also stated, “But the slightest reflection shows that phenomena have absolutely no power to influence our ideas until they have first impressed our senses and our brain.
 The bare existence of a past fact is no ground for our remembering it.
 Unless we have seen it, or somehow undergone it, we shall never know of its having been” (pf 4).
 What we see and experience lay pathways in the brain, called memories.

-A debate among early philosophers and psychologists was if the brain is like a machine.
-On one side of the debate, the human brain is goal-driven and reacts as a machine with outputs.
+A debate among early philosophers and psychologists was whether the brain is like a machine.
+On one side of the debate, the human brain is goal-driven and operates like a machine, producing outputs.
 On the other hand, it is argued that the human brain is not like a machine.
-It can produce correct and incorrect outputs, but a difference was proposed by Liebmann (1840-1912 ).
+It can produce correct and incorrect outputs, but Liebmann (1840-1912) proposed a difference.
 He believed that the brain is conscious and can identify when a person gives a wrong answer and corrects themselves.
-The human brain works on what he called “law from in front,” meaning people can recognize our own thoughts.
-AI operates through what Liebmann described as “law from behind”—outputs determined entirely by prior data and algorithmic structure.
-In contrast, human cognition includes a “law from in front,” where thoughts are evaluated against internal standards such as truth, coherence, and meaning.

 Looking into a modern family through a lens –

 From a distance, the family appears ordinary.
 Two parents, children nearby, each engaged in daily routines.
 But a closer look reveals something different.
-Each member is continuously interfacing with AI through wearable devices—outsourcing decisions about food, schedules, communication, even preferences.
+Each member is continuously interfacing with AI through wearable devices—outsourcing decisions about food, schedules, communication, and even preferences.
 What appears as normal functioning is, in reality, a form of algorithmic dependence.
 The family has not lost functionality; it has lost authorship of thought.
 They have very few original thoughts.
 All their decisions and functions in the world are a symbiosis with AI.
 They have lost their authentic self.

 The question is not whether AI will think for us, but whether we will continue to think for ourselves.
 Fromm’s concept of positive freedom becomes essential in the age of artificial intelligence—not as resistance to technology, but as a commitment to conscious engagement.
 AI can extend human capability, but only if individuals retain the capacity to question, reflect, and generate meaning independently.
 Without this, the risk is not technological domination, but voluntary cognitive surrender.